Explained: What is ABS in a Car?

 Sensors in each of the vehicle’s wheels measure the speed at which the wheel is spinning, along with how quickly the car is accelerating or decelerating.
 ABS recognises when the wheels are about to lock up once a driver hits the brakes and counteracts this by adjusting the braking pressure to keep the level optimal.
 This process is undertaken by the car multiple times per second.

-How to Check If Your Car Has ABS
+How To Check If Your Car Has ABS

 There are several ways to check if your car has anti-lock braking.
 We’re going to cover them all, even though a couple of them are almost guaranteed to answer the question for you no matter your situation.